-Here are 12 tips to help get you moving in right direction and make those weight loss and fitness goals a priority AND reality…even as a busy mom.
+So, today I want to share with you my top 58 tips to help get you moving in the right direction and make those weight loss and fitness goals a priority AND reality…even as a busy mom!

 1. Every Little Bit Counts